 The value of homes has been rising as of late and the number of underwater loans has dropped.
 This varies from state to state and is determined by a number of factors.
 If your home has little equity, a conventional lender probably View full post…

-How Do Reverse Mortgages Work? – The Ultimate Guide
+How Does Reverse Mortgages Program Work? – The Ultimate Guide

 A reverse mortgage is designed for senior adults getting near retirement or already retired.
 Its similar to a conventional mortgage in one respect – it allows you to borrow against the equity that you have in your personal residence.

 (BPT) – Buying a home is a major financial commitment.
 It’s exciting, but can also be confusing and overwhelming.
 Choosing the best mortgage that fits your needs is an important first step and first-time home buyers in particular should research the many options and know the right questions to ask.
 Here are some questions to ask a lender when shopping for a mortgage that will help you make an informed mortgage decision: